 Parents’ obligations include helping students fulfill their musical responsibilities to the Orchestra by encouraging at-home practice, 100% attendance, and promptness and courtesy at all times.
 Each Youth Orchestra family will be asked for volunteer activities, donating 10 hours each year in Oakland Symphony Youth Orchestra’s parent committees.
 Finally, parents are expected to participate in Youth Orchestra fund-raising activities.

 Tuition in full (or completed financial aid application) is due upon acceptance, and tuition is not refundable.
 Tuition fees include our mandatory retreat.
-Note that tuition covers only about 35% of our budget.
-The 2020-2021 tuition is $1,400 with an early payment incentive.
+Note that tuition covers only about 35% of our operating budget.
+The 2023-2024 season tuition is $1,600.

 No qualified musician will be excluded because of financial need.
 Financial assistance is available and can be in the form of outright scholarship grants, deferred payment plans, or fund-raising opportunities.
 If you are a returning musician who has received assistance in the past, you must re-apply.